Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 1. From the Dictionary drop-down-list, select an option: Radius:IETF or Custom.

-2. From the Attribute drop-down-list, select any of the following options:
+2. From the Attribute drop-down-list, select any of the following options based on your requirements:

 1. Framed-Protocol